F5Networks/f5-appsvcs-templates/iappslx/README.md

 ```

 The built RPM package and associated sha256 hash will be placed in the `dist` directory.
-The package can be installed to a BIG-IP using the usual mechanisms for installing iApp LX packages.
+The package can be installed on a BIG-IP using the usual mechanisms for installing iApp LX packages.
 There is also an `install-rpm` script provided in `../scripts` that installs the latest RPM found in `dist` to a target BIG-IP via the REST API.

 ## License